pixelpicosean/lesser-panda-editor/README.md

-# Mithril Game Editor (WIP)
+# LesserPanda Game Editor (WIP)

-A game editor using Mithril frameowrk, designed for Panda Engine.
+A simple game editor for LesserPanda.
+It will become a collection of small editor components instead of a rich all-in-one solution.

 ## Build